 Alcatraz is arguably the most famous prison in the world.
 The most dangerous prisoners were kept here because it would be so difficult to escape.
 The prison is on an island in the middle of the San Francisco Bay.
-Although, I had visited many years ago, I decided to go again for two reasons.
-First, Russell hadn’t been and secondly now they offer a night tour.
+Although I had visited many years ago, I decided to go again for two reasons.
+First, Russell hadn’t been and secondly, now you can do an Alcatraz night tour.
 Spending a night at Alcatraz would give me a different perspective, and I was surprised how much I learned.

-I must stress that it is important to buy your tickets in advance especially if you want to do the night tour.
+Alcatraz is one of the most popular tourist attractions in San Francisco.
+I must stress that it is important to buy your Alcatraz tickets in advance especially if you want to do the night tour.
 I would recommend buying them at least a month ahead of time.
-There are only two boats for the night tours and they only do them Thursday through Monday.
-The night tour does have special programs that are not available during the day too.
-The night tour costs $50.50 per adult and the day tour is $43.50.
+There are only two Alcatraz boats for the night tours and they only do them Thursday through Monday.
+The Alcatraz night tour does have special programs that are not available during the day too.
+Tickets for the Alcatraz night tour cost $50.50 per adult while the day tour is $43.50.
 I also wanted to do the night tour because I thought the atmosphere would be better.

 The boat took off just as the sun was starting to set.
 It was a clear day so we had a great view of the Golden Gate Bridge, which we also rode bikes across the next day.
 The tour guide pointed out landmarks and gave us some information about the tour, including the times the boats would leave.
 The boat then circled the island so that we could see it from all sides before docking at Alcatraz island.

 We entered the prison and picked up our audio guides.
 I should say this audio guide is definitely one of the best audio guides I have experienced.
 They really did a good job of sharing the personal stories of the prisoners and guards.
-Plus, they pointed out historical spots in the prison like the cells of famous inmates.
+Plus, they pointed out historical spots inside Alcatraz like the cells of famous inmates.

 The audio guide tour finished in the cafeteria.
 A park ranger announced there would be a talk happening soon, so we decided we should stay and see what it was about.
 It turned out to be about the Native American occupation of Alcatraz.
 I had no idea that Native Americans had occupied the island as a form of protest against the government taking their land.